Daniel Greer: Biography

 Greer was born in New York City to Moses and Angele Greer.
 Angele was a native of Egypt and a graduate of the University of Paris.
 Moses was a graduate of City College of New York and a wholesale wool seller.
 His parents were both Modern Orthodox Jews, and Greer grew up attending day school.
 He went to high school at the Manhattan Talmudical Academy.

 Greer attended college at Princeton University, where for his first two years he would eat alone in his room so he could have kosher food.
 He spent his junior year studying at Hebrew University of Jerusalem, after which he switched from being a biology major to being a Near Eastern studies major.
 After graduating from Princeton Greer spent a year studying Talmud and related subjects under Rabbi Joseph Soloveitchik.

 Greer then entered Yale Law School, where he was a roommate of Jerry Brown.
 Other members of his Yale Law class included Gary Hart and Michael Horowitz.
 After graduating Greer worked for a short time at a Wall Street law firm, but quickly moved into the administration of John V. Lindsay.
-He initially was an examining attorney for the Commissioner of Investigations, then general counsel and later Deputy Commissioner for Ports and Terminals.
+He initially was an examining attorney for the Commissioner of Investigations, then general counsel and later Deputy Commissioner for Ports and Terminals and head of the city's Firearms Control Board.

 During this time he also became affiliated with the Soviet Jewry Movement and was one of the moving figures in getting the United States State Department to intervene in the Leonid Rigerman case.
 In 1971 he married Sarah Bergman, a Jewish day school teacher.

 In 1972 Greer ran against incumbent Richard Gottfried for the Democratic nomination for the state assembly in one of the Upper West Side Manhattan districts.
 Both candidates tried to project themselves as running on a campaign plank for McGovern and Peace.
 However Greer was becoming disenchanted with the welfare state and even more so with Lindsay's community control of schools which led to the firing of many Jewish teachers to make room for African-American ones.

 In 1973 Greer and his wife went to Israel with work permits and plans to make aliyah.
 They arrived in time to be there through the Yom Kippur War.
 Greer apprenticed in law under Eliyahu Lankin, the man who captained the Altalena which was sunk on the orders of David Ben-Gurion and Yitzchak Rabin.

 Greer also studied to be ordained a rabbi with Rabbi Yehoshua Neuwirth.
 Greer's wife Sarah studied under Nehama Leibowitz.
 Their first son, Dov, was also born in Israel.